Advertisement

 Studies show that supplementing with omega-3s can help reduce blood pressure levels, whether or not you struggle with hypertension.

-A 2022 review published in the Journal of the American Heart Association included 71 studies that examined the relationship between blood pressure and DHA and EPA supplement intake (for an average of 10 weeks) in people ages 22 to 86.
 The researchers found that when compared to adults who didn't take EPA and DHA, those who took between 2 and 3 grams of combined DHA and EPA per day (from supplements, food, or both) experienced an average blood pressure reduction of 2 mmHg.

 Consuming 3 grams a day seemed to offer the greatest benefits, decreasing blood pressure by an average of 4.5 mmHg and 2 mmHg for people with hypertension and people with already healthy blood pressure levels.

-Taking a daily omega-3 supplement may also help reduce your risk of developing high blood pressure in the future, as studies show that people with higher blood levels of omega-3s10 are more likely to have healthy blood pressure readings.
+Taking a daily omega-3 supplement may also help reduce your risk of developing high blood pressure in the future, as studies show that people with higher blood levels of omega-3s9 are more likely to have healthy blood pressure readings.

 So, how do omega-3 supplements play into overall heart disease risk?

-By lowering blood pressure and reducing other heart disease risk factors, such as high triglyceride levels, omega-3s could protect you from heart disease
+By lowering blood pressure and reducing other heart disease risk factors, such as high triglyceride levels, omega-3s could protect you from heart disease.

 Researchers of a large 2019 review of 13 studies involving almost 130,000 people found that those supplementing with EPA and DHA were less likely to have or die of heart disease and experience a heart attack.
 And higher doses of these omega-3s seemed to offer even more protective benefits, as researchers found that every 1-gram serving of omega-3s was linked to a 9% lower risk of heart attack and a 7% lower risk of coronary heart disease.